jandhyammohanganga/jandhyammohanganga/README.md

 # 💫 About Me

-Aspiring **VLSI Design & Verification Engineer** currently sharpening my skills at Maven Silicon.
-With a foundation in Electronics and Communication Engineering.
-I'm diving deep into the world of chip design and digital verification and loving every moment of it.
+Aspiring **VLSI Design & Verification Engineer** with a strong foundation in **RTL Design, Functional Verification**, and **UVM**.
+Passionate about building reliable digital systems and exploring how modern chips are designed, verified, and optimized.

-My toolkit includes **Verilog**, **SystemVerilog**, and **UVM**, along with industry-standard tools like **Synopsys Design Compiler** and **Siemens QuestaSim**.
-But I don't stop there.
-When I'm not designing RTL or writing testbenches, I'm exploring AI tools, experimenting with new technologies, and staying curious about innovations that shape the future of electronics and computing.
+Beyond VLSI, I enjoy experimenting with emerging technologies, AI-powered tools, and embedded systems, always looking for opportunities to learn and build something meaningful.

 ---